ICE 1

 The ICE 1 is the first batch-produced German high-speed train and the first of now several within the Intercity Express family.
 Revenue service at speeds up to 250 km/h started in 1991, it was raised to 280 km/h in May 1995.

 Trainsets consist of two power cars (Class 401) and up to 14 intermediate cars (Classes 801 to 804).
 Occasionally, power cars and intermediate cars of the ICE 2 are used as well (Classes 402, 805 to 808).
 Trainsets always operate as a whole train and cars cannot be coupled in regular service.

-One of the 60 trainsets (trainset 51) was destroyed in the Eschede train disaster, which also led to a temporary speed reduction to 250 km/h again.
+One of the 60 trainsets (trainset 51) was destroyed in the 1998 Eschede train disaster, which also led to a temporary speed reduction to 250 km/h again.
 The others were refurbished between 2005 and 2008 and will remain in service for ten to fifteen additional years.
-Another refurbishment program started in 2019, expanding their life-span to approx. 2030.
+Another refurbishment program started in 2019, extending their lifespan to approximately 2030.